 setResolveDeepLinkURLs.
 This API needs to be called before SDK initialization.
 For more information please see SDK documentation here.

 - When the app is invoked due to a click on the Universal Link, the AppsFlyer SDK resolves the deep link and extracts the underlying OneLink.
 All deep link parameters are then propagated into the

 onAppOpenAttributionAPI for deep link logic execution.

 Step 5: Configuring link for email campaigns

-- Create OneLink template for your email campaigns
+- Create a OneLink template for your email campaigns.

 - Run the following command: host <your click subdomain>

 For instance, if your domain is example.com, and the subdomain is click, the command should be: host click.example.com

 - Contact your AppsFlyer CSM or send an email to email@example.com with the following information to complete the configuration:

 - AppsFlyer team will notify you when the configuration is complete.